rahulgupta-nitjsr/ScreenTimeBalance_App/memory-bank/Features.md

 **Purpose**: Allow users to create accounts and authenticate securely for data persistence.

+**Status**: ✅ COMPLETED (Implemented and verified)

+**Implementation Highlights**:
+- Firebase Auth integrated via `AuthService` and Riverpod `AuthController`
+- On register/sign-in/auth-change: `UserProfile` upserted to SQLite and Firestore
+- Router protection with GoRouter redirect based on auth state
+- Password reset supported from Login screen
+- Session persistence handled by Firebase

 **User Story**: As a user, I want to create an account and log in securely, so that my habit data is saved and accessible across devices.

 **Functional Requirements**: